klemenv/PyDevice/README.md

 * EPICS 3.14+ or 7.0+
 * Python 2.x or 3.5+ headers and libraries
     * RHEL: yum install python-devel
-    * Debian & Ubuntu: apt install python-dev
+    * Debian & Ubuntu:
+       * For python2: apt install python-dev
+       * For python3: apt install python3-dev

 ### Compiling PyDevice

 In order to PyDevice, all its dependencies must be installed.
 In configure/RELEASE file change EPICS_BASE.
-Afterwards issue *make* command in the top level.
+In configure/CONFIG_SITE set PYTHON_CONFIG=python3-config if you want to use python3.
+Set Afterwards issue *make* command in the top level.
 The compilation will provide dynamic library to be included in the IOC as well as a testing IOC that can be executed from iocBoot/iocpydev folder.

 Assuming all dependencies are satisfied, project should build linkable library and testing IOC binary.
 Running st.cmd from test iocBoot/iocpydev folder will start the demo IOC.
 At this point database and Python code can be modified without rebuilding the PyDevice source code.

 ### Adding PyDevice support to IOC

 For the existing IOC to receive PyDevice support, a few things need to be added.

 * Edit configure/RELEASE and add PYDEVICE variable to point to PyDevice source location
 * Edit Makefile in IOC's App/src folder and add